 TO ORDER THE DDNC FILE

-The files are available on-line for downloading (an email will be sent to the subscriber each month as the files become available) or on CD (for a small surcharge).
+The files are available on-line for downloading (an email will be sent to the subscriber each month as the files become available).
+There are 575,000+ deceased individuals on this file.

 The subscription fee of $950 for end users and $1250 for service providers covers a 12-month subscription period and includes monthly updates.
 You will receive a renewal notice at the prior to the subscription expiration date.